Yasmineibr1/dogs_react_app/README.md

 ## Description

 Dogs World is a React app that lets users explore dog images from different breeds.
-It includes a search feature for specific breeds, a gallery of random dog images, and is fully responsive across devices.
+It includes a search feature for specific breeds, a gallery of random dog images, and is fully responsive across devices.The application is styled using SCSS/Sass for enhanced styling capabilities.

 ## Prerequisites
 Before you start, make sure you have the following installed on your local machine:

 - [Node.js](https://nodejs.org/) (includes npm)